 2. Consume More Collagen

 Bone broth contains the amino acids called proline and glycine that make up collagen, along with important trace minerals and even antioxidant compounds.
 The collagen in bone broth can strengthen skin tissue and help reverse the underlying the causes of cellulite.

-A 2015 study published in the Journal of Medicinal Food found that patients taking 2.5 grams of Bioactive Collagen Peptides (BCP) experienced reduced “significant decreases in the degree of cellulite and a reduced skin waviness on thighs ….BCP taken for 6 months led to a clear improvement of the skin appearance in women suffering from moderate cellulite.”
+A 2015 study published in the Journal of Medicinal Food found that patients taking 2.5 grams of bioactive collagen peptides (BCP) experienced “significant decrease in the degree of cellulite and a reduced skin waviness on thighs … regular ingestion of BCP over a period of 6 months led to a clear improvement of the skin appearance in women suffering from moderate cellulite.”

 3. Take Anti-Cellulite Supplements